 Due to the rapid increase in demand for new housing, snagging is becoming a fast-growing industry, with inspections now carried out on an estimated 40% of new builds in the UK.
 Although it is best to complete snagging inspections as soon as possible after project completion, snagging lists can be done at any time before the builder’s warranty expires.
 In most cases, this means that you can complete snagging for up to two years after the property’s sale.

 Reasons for snagging

 There are a number of reasons for snagging issues, the most significant being poor workmanship and design material problems.
-Snags can’t always be prevented due to the time lapse between construction and project completion, but there are steps that contractors can take to reduce the number and severity of snags in their work.
+You can always prevent snags, but there are steps that contractors can take to reduce the number and severity of snags in their work.
 In some cases, you may need a second snagging survey to ensure that all previously identified issues are fixed.
 Checking the quality of work throughout the project is crucial, as well as keeping detailed, ongoing records of completed work.
 Contractors must provide evidence of all completed tasks, preferably with evidence of their completion.
 This documentation means they won’t be held accountable for a problem they didn’t cause.

 Snagging ensures that the property is fit for its purpose.
 Failing to resolve these issues reflects badly on the quality of service.
 In order to collect data on the quality of UK new builds, the Home Builders Federation and the National House Building Council carry out a National New Home Customer Satisfaction Survey each year.
 The rating for housebuilders includes identifying and responding to snagging as an important part of construction.